 Tips for Printable Books

-- Many websites have books for a wide span of ages; be certain to click through and check on the titles.
+- Many websites have books for a wide span of ages; be certain to click through and check out the titles.

 - Some sites are going to a subscription-based model, but they often allow you to download a few books as samples.